radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ![An image showing ](Media/Image2.16.jpg)

 Instance clusters are managed independently and do not share configuration with the main cluster.
-From the Main Control Panel -> Clusters tab, you can see all instances defined.
-For more details on configuring and managing instances of RadiantOne, please refer to the RadiantOne Deployment and Tuning Guide.
+From the Main Control Panel > Clusters tab, you can see all instances defined.
+For more details on configuring and managing instances of RadiantOne, please refer to the [RadiantOne Deployment and Tuning Guide](/documentation/deployment-and-tuning-guide/07-deployment-architecture/#managing-radiantone-instances).

 ## Silent Mode Installs